darekf77/typescript-npm-project/documentation/introduction/index.md

 1. NORMAL - sqlite/mysql for database and normal NodeJS server

 ```
-firedev start # in any project
+taon start # in any project
 ```

 2. WEBSQL - sql.js for database/server in browser development mode

 ```
-firedev start --websql  # in any project
+taon start --websql  # in any project
 ```

 > WEBSQL mode is a perfect solution for: